Reservoir Dogs currently dominates Jackie Brown 67–33

 Where This Matchup Sits

-Out of 28 Crime films on the platform, Jackie Brown is in the upper half and Reservoir Dogs near the top at #1.
+Out of 28 Crime films on the platform, Jackie Brown is in the bottom quarter and Reservoir Dogs at #5.

-Looking at shared opponents, Kill Bill: Vol. 2 draws a line between them: Reservoir Dogs dominates that matchup, but Jackie Brown comes out on the wrong side.
+Looking at shared opponents, Kill Bill: Vol. 1 draws a line between them: Jackie Brown dominates that matchup, but Reservoir Dogs comes out on the wrong side.

 Jackie Brown grossed $75M to Reservoir Dogs's $3M.
-The box office said one thing; bracket voters say another.
+Despite the box office gap, Reservoir Dogs wins the head-to-head on BingeBracket.

 Where to Watch